jonifreeman/ajatusasana.fi/julkaisut.markdown

 Observing children's play.
 Lecture for design students, Notoddean, Norway.
 30.1.2013.

-Freeman, ,S. 2013.
+Freeman, S. 2013.
 Four concepts of community: who are “we"?
 18.1.
 2013, Friday seminar, The department of Management  and International business, Management and Organization  unit, Aalto University.